YDS: The Clare Spark Blog

 Another lacuna in the text is the vexed question of the taxation of Church property.
 As Keith Thomas wrote long ago in his Religion and the Decline of Magic (1971), one reason for the witch-hunts in seventeenth century England might have been this confusion: Who was responsible for charity and the protection of the poor and disabled?
 Was it to be the state or the church?
 And to bring Thomas’s question up to date, if churches, public schools, universities, and non-commercial media are to be ideological weapons of one narrow politics—the crazy-making statist politics of “moderation” (a.k.a. round-the-clock “compromise”)– should taxpayers be asked to support them?
 Or should they compete in the marketplace of ideas?
 Hamburger never uses that expression, and I doubt that any Harvard UP editor suggested it to him.
 The major university presses are firmly committed to self-sacrifice, duty and service to the “community” above creativity and innovation.
 The “self” has been erased and “laissez-faire capitalism” reduced to a dirty conception.

-(For a related blog, see http://clarespark.com/2009/07/04/unfinished-revolutions-and-contested-notions-of-identity/. ) Also http://clarespark.com/2009/11/22/on-literariness-and-the-ethical-state/.
+(For a related blog, see https://clarespark.com/2009/07/04/unfinished-revolutions-and-contested-notions-of-identity/. ) Also https://clarespark.com/2009/11/22/on-literariness-and-the-ethical-state/.
 It will be clear that Hamburger is an advocate of the “living Constitution” that enhances the “positive state”–i.e., the ethical state.
 Cf. Mussolini’s Fascism.

 August 30, 2010